Loading…

 Assistant Professor in the Occupational Therapy Program, Grand Valley State University

-Lori DeMott, OTD, OTRL, CHT, is an Assistant Professor on the Clinical Tenure Track in the Department of Occupational Science and Therapy at Grand Valley State University (GVSU).
-With over six years of academic experience, she has been instrumental in developing and delivering the...
+Lori DeMott, OTD, OTRL, CHT, is an Assistant Professor on the Clinical Tenure Track in the Department of Occupational Science and Therapy at Grand Valley State University.
+She has over eight years of academic experience and teaches in the occupational therapy curriculum.
+Dr. DeMott...
 Read More →

 avatar for Grace Gunderson